 The Climate Auctions Program, implemented by the Carbon Markets and Innovation team of the World Bank’s Climate Change Group, is based on the work completed by the Pilot Auction Facility for Methane and Climate Change Mitigation (PAF).
 The PAF hosted three successful auctions between 2015 and 2017, allocating nearly US$54 million in climate finance, with the potential to abate 20.6 million metric tons of CO2 equivalent.
 The PAF auctions addressed methane and nitrous oxide abatement and continue to make results-based payments for eligible carbon credits through 2020.

 The Climate Auction Model developed by the PAF, is the basis for the World Bank’s expanding Climate Auctions Program.
-The World Bank is evaluating opportunities for replication and scale-up of the Model across a range of sectors, including a second auctioning program, the Nitric Acid Climate Auctions Program (NACAP).
+The World Bank is evaluating opportunities for replication and scale-up of the Model across a range of sectors.

 The Climate Auction Model consists of three key elements: